CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/01-createtable.md

 * Employee (This table captures information of employees working at the company)

 ** Employee Id – number, auto generate, Primary Key, Unique and not null
+  - Employee (This table captures information of employees working at the company)

+      - Employee Id – number, auto generate, Primary Key, Unique and not null

+      - Employee SSN – 10 character, unique and not null

+      - Employee First Name – 35 characters and not null

+      - Employee Last Name -- 50 characters and not null

+      - Employee Start Date – date and not null

-o	Employee SSN – 10 character, unique and not null o	Employee First Name – 35 characters and not null o	Employee Last Name -- 50 characters and not null
+      - Employee Termination Date – date nullable o	Employee SSN – 10 character, unique and not null o	Employee First Name – 35 characters and not null o	Employee Last Name -- 50 characters and not null